bowo-prasetyo/forkbuild/docs/Architecture.md

 Dependency direction

+ui -> application -> core
+application -> renderer
-ui -&gt; application -&gt; core application -&gt; renderer application -&gt; storage / publisher / identity / serializer / discovery / world-layout renderer -&gt; core (reads domain events and data; never the reverse)
+application -> storage / publisher / identity / serializer / discovery / world-layout
+renderer -> core (reads domain events and data; never the reverse)

 core never depends on anything above it. renderer never owns data, only visualizes what it's given, and now only reacts to events rather than